Skip to content

 3.2 Sidecar Image

-In the jar usage method, dd-java-agent.jar is used, which may not exist in the user's image.
-To avoid intruding on the customer's business image, we need to create an image containing dd-java-agent.jar and start it as a sidecar before the business container, sharing storage to provide dd-java-agent.jar.
+In the jar usage method, dd-java-agent.jar is used, but this jar may not exist in the user's image.
+To avoid intruding on the customer's business image, we need to create an image containing dd-java-agent.jar and launch it as a sidecar to provide dd-java-agent.jar via shared storage before the business container starts.

 FROM openjdk:8u292